Blaze Balance Engine mark Blaze Balance Engine SaaS

 Platform

 The same internal engine can wear a serious shell without exposing the private logic that makes Blaze valuable.
+The plain-English boundary is simple: observe first, reason second, execute only when the runtime says the door can open.

 Monitor